-- Video Gain The video gain control adjusts the overall gain level for the video output.
-For more controls than just the overall level, see the Proc Menu in the complete control system accessible by using the BrightEye Mac/PC software. - In (Input) The Input indicator will illuminate green when you have a valid DVI, VGA or HDMI input connected from a computer. - Ref (Reference) The Reference indicator will light green when a valid reference is present and locked.
+- In (Input) The Input indicator will light green if you have a valid DVI, VGA or HDMI input connected from a computer. - Ref (Reference) The Reference indicator will light green when a valid reference is present and locked.

 Note: An external reference is not required for operation.